I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

-This was the book that really helped me to know what to expect during the actual labor and childbirth process – along with the Bradle Method classes above, and it really helped me to understand and confront childbirth as a natural part of life rather than a medical procedure.
+This was the book that really helped me to know what to expect during the actual labor and childbirth process – along with the Bradle Method classes above.

-It includes lots of birth stories, home birth deliveries, and the details that helped these many women through the birth of their child… all through the eyes of the mother of all midwifery, Ina May Gaskin.
+It includes lots of birth stories, home birth deliveries, and the details that helped these many women through the birth of their child… all through the eyes of the “mother of midwifery”, Ina May Gaskin.

 This book also goes into some technical details and medicines that may be involved in some deliveries.
 If I was to recommend only ONE book, this would be the one.

 When I was first pregnant, I had so many things to research that breastfeeding didn’t quite make the cut.
 IT SHOULD HAVE.